Skip to main content

 Reverse Proxy

 ZTNET pushes live updates (member status, network changes) to the browser over a WebSocket (Socket.IO, served on /socket.io/).
 Behind a reverse proxy, that connection only works if the proxy forwards the WebSocket upgrade.
-If it doesn't, the UI still works but falls back to a slower 60‑second refresh.
+If it doesn't, the UI still works but falls back to periodic polling (~20s) instead of instant updates.

 Verify